irfanvtf/event-admin-dashboard-template/README.md

-# AUX Admin Dashboard
+# Event Admin Dashboard

-A modern admin dashboard application built with React, TypeScript, and Firebase, designed for the AUX training platform.
+A modern admin dashboard application built with React, TypeScript, and Firebase, designed for event management.

 ## Project Overview

-This admin dashboard provides a user interface for managing the AUX training platform.
+This admin dashboard provides a user interface for managing events.
 It features user authentication via Firebase, a responsive layout with collapsible sidebar, and a clean, modern UI built with Tailwind CSS.

 ## Technology Stack